-- 97. Standard Medicaid Funding Process.
-The standard Medicaid funding process must be used during the demonstration.
-The state must estimate matchable Medicaid expenditures (total computable and federal share) subject to the budget neutrality expenditure limit and separately report those expenditures by quarter for each FFY on the Form CMS-37 (narrative section) for both Medical Assistance Payments (MAP) and state and Local Administrative Costs (ADM).
-As a supplement to the Form CMS-37, the state will provide updated estimates of expenditures subject to the budget neutrality limit.
+estimates of expenditures subject to the budget neutrality limit.
 CMS will make federal funds available based upon the state's estimate, as approved by CMS.
 Within 30 calendar days after the end of each quarter, the state must submit the Form CMS-64 quarterly Medicaid expenditure report, showing Medicaid expenditures made in the quarter just ended.
-CMS will reconcile expenditures reported on the Form CMS-64 quarterly with federal funding previously made available to the state. - 98.
-Extent of Federal Financial Participation for the Demonstration.
+CMS will reconcile expenditures reported on the Form CMS-64 quarterly with federal funding previously made available to the state, and include the reconciling adjustment in the finalization of the grant award to the state.

+- 116. Extent of Federal Financial Participation for the Demonstration.
 Subject to CMS approval of the source(s) of the non-federal share of funding.
-CMS will provide FFP at the applicable federal matching rate for the demonstration as a whole for the following, subject to the limits described in Section XIV: - A. Administrative costs, including those associated with the administration of the demonstration; - B. Net expenditures and prior period adjustments of the Medicaid program that are paid in accordance with the approved Medicaid state plan; and - C. Medical assistance expenditures and prior period adjustments made under section 1115 demonstration authority with dates of service during the demonstration extension period; including those made in conjunction with the demonstration, net of enrollment fees, cost sharing, pharmacy rebates, and all other types of third party liability. - 99.
+CMS will provide FFP at the applicable federal matching rate for the demonstration as a whole for the following, subject to the limits described in Section XIV: - a.
+Administrative costs, including those associated with the administration of the demonstration; - b.
+Net expenditures and prior period adjustments of the Medicaid program that are paid in accordance with the approved Medicaid state plan; and - c.
+Medical assistance expenditures and prior period adjustments made under section 1115 demonstration authority with dates of service during the demonstration extension period; including those made in conjunction with the demonstration, net of enrollment fees, cost sharing, pharmacy rebates, and all other types of third party liability. - 117.
 Sources of Non-Federal Share.
 The state certifies that the matching non-federal share of funds for the demonstration is state/local monies.
 The state further certifies that such funds must not be used as the match for any other federal grant or contract, except as permitted by law.
 All sources of non-federal funding must be compliant with section 1903(w) of the Act and applicable regulations.
-In addition, all sources of the non-federal share of funding are subject to CMS approval. - A. CMS may review at any time the sources of the non-federal share of funding for the demonstration.
-The state agrees that all funding sources deemed unacceptable by CMS must be addressed within the time frames set by CMS. - B. Any amendments that impact the financial status of the program must require the state to provide information to CMS regarding all sources of the non-federal share of funding. - C. The state assures that all health care-related taxes comport with section 1903(w) of the Act and all other applicable federal statutory and regulatory provision, as well as the approved Medicaid state plan. - 100.
+In addition, all sources of the non-federal share of funding are subject to CMS approval. - a.
+CMS may review at any time the sources of the non-federal share of funding for the demonstration.
+The state agrees that all funding sources deemed unacceptable by CMS must be addressed within the time frames set by CMS. - b.
+Any amendments that impact the financial status of the program must require the state to provide information to CMS regarding all sources of the non-federal share of funding. - c.
+The state assures that all health care-related taxes comport with section 1903(w) of the Act and all other applicable federal statutory and regulatory provision, as well as the approved Medicaid state plan. - 118.
 State Certification of Funding Conditions.
 Under all circumstances, health care providers must retain 100 percent of the reimbursement amounts claimed by the state as demonstration expenditures.
 Moreover, no pre-arranged agreements (contractual or otherwise) may exist between the health care providers and the state government to return and/or redirect any portion of the Medicaid payments.
-This confirmation of Medicaid payment retention is made with the understanding that payments that are the normal operating expenses of conducting business (such as payments related to taxes-including health care provider-related taxes fees, and business relationships with governments that are unrelated to Medicaid and in which there is no connection to Medicaid payments) are not considered returning and/or redirecting a Medicaid payment.
+This confirmation of Medicaid payment retention is made with the understanding that payments that are the normal operating expenses of conducting business (such as payments related to taxes-including health care provider-related taxes-fees, and business relationships with governments that are unrelated to Medicaid and in which there is no connection to Medicaid payments) are not considered returning and/or redirecting a Medicaid payment.

-101. Program Integrity.
+119. Program Integrity.
 The state must have a process in place to ensure that there is no duplication of federal funding for any aspect of the demonstration.